 Once neck and back alignment have been considered, another important factor to consider when selecting the best mattress for back pain relief is its quality and firmness.
 Generally speaking, mattresses with higher quality and higher firmness are preferable for those who suffer from back pain.
 This is because these mattresses provide more support for the body's pressure points, cushion the spine more effectively, and absorb minimal amounts of motion, making it ideal for restorative sleep.

-Adjustable firmness mattresses such as those made by iSense offer the best for firmness.
+Adjustable firmness mattresses such as those made by iSense offer the best for firmness and are a great sleep number alternative.
 The iSense Classic and iSense Hybrid Premier mattresses offer twenty different firmness settings from soft to firm.
 You can adjust your mattress firmness night after night according to what you need for your body’s pressure points and health needs.

 In any case, determining whether your current mattress or a new one should be firmer or softer can only truly be determined through experimentation.
 Consider doing a couple of at-home trials from companies with great return policies.
 Of course, this should always be done with one eye out for the materials—a factor we will discuss more in detail in the next section.

 When it comes to mattress materials, there is a debate between memory foam and innerspring.
 While both could provide back pain relief, it really depends on personal preference and the type of pain that is being experienced.
 Memory foam can sometimes be too soft for back pain sufferers, as the body might sink into the mattress due to some mattress designs.
 On the other hand, an innerspring mattress can provide some cushioning, but with more bounce.